With summer coming to an end in Pocatello, now is an ideal time to get ahead on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we do consists of:
+Some of the work we complete consists of:

-• Taking a look at the blower, motor, drain line and coils
+• Viewing the blower, motor, drain line and coils

 • Confirming pressure and temperature

-• Examining lines, refrigerant levels and connections
+• Reviewing lines, refrigerant totals and connections

-It’s not too late to have maintenance done this fall—and we can get your furnace prepared for heating season too.
+It’s not too late to have a tune-up done this fall—and we can get your furnace ready for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a handful of items:
+You’ll only need a few tools:

 • Wet-dry vacuum and hose with a soft brush attachment